TDG-Platform/docs/ENVI_ClassificationAggregation.md

 # ENVI Classification Aggregation

 This task aggregates smaller class regions to a larger, adjacent region as part of the classification cleanup.
+For details regarding the operation of ENVI Tasks on the Platform refer to [ENVI Task Runner]() documentation.

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!